elad-simbalista/parameter-golf/records/track_non_record_16mb/2026-04-23_EMA_int6_gptqlite/README.md

 This submission is a standalone variant of `openai/parameter-golf`'s `train_gpt.py` baseline for the 16 MB / 10 minute challenge.
 It keeps the baseline training/evaluation structure and byte-accurate SentencePiece BPB calculation, then layers a small set of targeted changes that improved the attached run.

-Because this package currently includes a single attached training log, this is best framed as a **non-record submission** or a draft submission package.
-The Parameter Golf repo requires enough independent logs to show statistical significance for a record claim.

 ## Summary

 Relative to the public naive baseline, this script pushes the model toward better final quality without exceeding the artifact cap.
 The main changes are: